Sacred Valley VIP and Machu Picchu Tour

 If we have to drop you off in Plaza San Francisco, you may be a bit disoriented (some people may need to be woken up!!) but we recommend that you ask for directions to the Plaza de Armas and our guide or driver will be happy to help.
 It’s only two blocks away, but usually it’ll be quite late at night so it is best to walk together as a group back to the Plaza before taking a taxi or walking back to your hotel.

-We recommend that you book your tour approximately two months in advance.
+We recommend that you book your tour approximately 4 to 3 months.
 This allows you maximum choice in selecting the details of your day at Machu Picchu; morning entrances to the site are extremely popular and sell out quickly.
 Although it is possible to book your tour closer to your expected travel date, your options will be more limited.

 We always book through the Continental, El Tambo or Machu Picchu hostels in Aguas Calientes, which offer private double rooms.
 These hostels offer comfortable beds, hot showers, WiFi, and breakfast.